Back to Blog

 DOJ Accredited Representative • 15+ years experience

-Rights Everyone Has
+Rights Everyone Has Under the Constitution

-• Right to not open your door without a warrant
+• Right to refuse entry to your home without a judicial warrant signed by a judge (Fourth Amendment)

-• Right to refuse consent to search
+• Right to refuse consent to any search of your person, vehicle, or belongings (Fourth Amendment)

-• Right to speak with a lawyer
+• Right to speak with an attorney before answering any questions (Sixth Amendment)

 In Public or During Traffic Stops